 We use beneficial insects throughout our facility to control the pest population.
 And we use hundreds of sensors and cameras to record and analyze high-quality, granular images of each plant, with the goal of identifying any pests before they become a problem.
 These cameras attach to carts that travel throughout our Morehead farm, providing real-time alerts of risks.
 Upon discovering areas of concern, the technology also predicts how the issue could expand if untreated, giving us greater insight into these concerns so we can work to fully address them.

-IMPACT: Zero chemical pesticides for cleaner, safer foods
+IMPACT: Free from harsh chemical pesticides for cleaner, safer foods

 Tomatoes are flowering plants and only bloom for up to three days.
 It’s a short window during which to achieve levels of pollination for maximum yields.
 We use 500 beehives, each holding up to 125 bees and their queen, to pollinate our more than 700,000 tomato plants.